city

 Nobody should try to handle any assault charges in Phoenix, Arizona by themselves.
 The team at the Law Offices of Brandon White has the experience necessary to handle this for you.
 When you work with us, you can expect:

-• Compassion and understanding
+• Compassion and understanding;

-• A thorough defense strategy
+• A thorough defense strategy;

-• Dedication to your case
+• Dedication to your case;

 • Personal attention.

-Our team of accomplished criminal defense lawyers are ready to advocate for you, backed by their extensive knowledge and skill in criminal defense.
+Our team of accomplished criminal defense lawyers is ready to advocate for you, backed by their extensive knowledge and skill in criminal defense.
 If you need an assault attorney, our team of attorneys, who are all former prosecutors, are here to help.

 Let Us Fight For You